Scalable and Adaptively Secure Any-Trust Distributed Key Generation and All-hands Checkpointing: Application to All-hands Checkpointing into Bitcoin

 \subsection{Comparison with Babylon Checkpointing}

 {\bf Overview of Babylon.} Babylon \cite{TasTGKMY23} is a recently proposed checkpointing scheme that does not use DKG and threshold signature.
 Instead, it employs the following approach: (1) All validators sign the digest of the PoS block to be checkpointed.
 (2) One honest validator collects and aggregates enough signatures (using the BLS aggregatable signature scheme \cite{BonehLS01}) and publishes a Bitcoin transaction with the $\mathsf{OP\_RETURN}$ code.
-This transaction contains the digest, the aggregated signature, and the public keys.
+This transaction contains the epoch number, the digest, the aggregated signature, and a bit vector that indicates the public keys involved.

+{\bf Comparison of Bitcoin Transaction Fees.} It's important to note that for $n$ validators, at least $n$ bits are needed to encode the public key list.
+A Bitcoin transaction allows 80 bytes with $\mathsf{OP\_RETURN}$, which means the number of Bitcoin transactions per checkpoint grows linearly with the number of validators.
+Particularly, the epoch number, the block digest, and the aggregated signature together take 88 bytes; the bit-vector requires $n$ bits.
+Therefore, the number of Bitcoin transactions for a Babylon checkpoint can be calculated as $\#\textsf{Bitcoin Tx}_{\mathsf{Babylon}} = 1 + \lceil\frac{n+64}{640}\rceil$.